roundups

 Luma Dream Machine

-What you get free: 30 free generations per month
+What you get free: 30 free generations per month, high-fidelity physics, realistic motion

-Luma produces some of the most realistic AI videos available — smooth motion, consistent physics, fewer artifacts.
+Luma produces arguably the most realistic AI videos — smoother motion, consistent physics, fewer artifacts.
 30 generations per month is modest but enough for serious experimentation.

-Best free use case: Creating realistic-looking b-roll or establishing shots, testing AI video for professional content.
+Best free use case: Professional-looking b-roll, establishing shots, testing AI video for commercial content.

 🎵 AI Music Generation

-For voice cloning and text-to-speech tools, see our best AI voice generators comparison.
+For voice cloning and text-to-speech tools, see our best AI voice generators 2026 comparison.
+For a broader look at AI-powered audio tools, check best AI audio tools for creators.

 Suno

-What you get free: 10 songs/day, full-length tracks (up to 4 minutes), lyrics + vocals
+What you get free: 10 songs/day, full-length tracks (up to 4 minutes), lyrics + vocals, multiple genres

 Suno is staggering.
-Give it a text prompt describing a genre and mood, and it generates a complete song — with vocals, multiple instruments, production, and mixing.
+Give it a text prompt describing genre and mood, and it generates a complete song — with vocals, multiple instruments, production, and mixing.
 Ten songs per day is enough to find what you're looking for.
-The AI songwriting quality has improved dramatically since launch.
+AI songwriting quality has improved dramatically since 2025.

 Limits: Free-tier songs can't be used commercially.
-You need a paid plan for commercial rights.
+You need a paid plan for commercial rights and longer tracks.

-Best free use case: Background music for personal videos, podcast intros, experimenting with songwriting ideas.
+Best free use case: Background music for personal videos, podcast intros, experimenting with songwriting ideas, testing genre mixes.

 🔗 suno.com